Matmul High-level API Enabling UnitFlag

 Obtaining Profile Data

-Use the msProf tool to obtain the operator simulation pipeline and board profiling data.
-The UnitFlag function is used to optimize the MMAD and FIXPIPE pipeline serialization.
-Therefore, after obtaining the performance data, analyze the Cube and FIXPIPE pipelines.
+Use the msProf tool to obtain the Operator Simulation Pipeline and On-board Profiling data.
+UnitFlag is mainly used to optimize the serial execution of MMAD and FIXPIPE pipelines.
+Therefore, after obtaining the profile data, the focus is on analyzing Cube and FIXPIPE pipelines.

 Analyzing Main Bottlenecks